ietf-gitwg/using-github/draft-ietf-git-using-github.md

 GitHub is a service operated at [https://github.com/](https://github.com/).
 GitHub provides centralized storage for git repositories.
-GitHub is freely accessible on the open Internet, albeit currently only via IPv4.
+GitHub is freely accessible on the open Internet.

 GitHub provides a simplified and integrated interface to git, and also provides basic user management, an issue tracker, associated wikis, project hosting, and